JoinCODED/WS-Flutter-M10-Auth/05_Decoding_the_token/03_Signout.md

   }
 ```

-Test your code, it works, we can signup/in and out.
+Test your code.
+It works, we can signup, in, and out.

-But try to refresh your app, you will be signed out, we don't want the user to have to sign in each time, it would be nice if we can save the token somewhere!
+Try to refresh your app, you will be signed out 😁.
+We do not want to force the user to sign in each time the app reloads, it would be nice if we can save the token somewhere in order to keep him/her signed in.